Friends of Middleborough Cemeteries, Inc

 Benson Cemetery

 Massachusetts State Law defines a cemetery as “an area of land set aside and dedicated for the final disposition of the remains of a deceased person”.
-Technically, a gravesite is a cemetery, as well as a place where cremains are placed.

-Native American Burial Grounds: The land of Middleborough has been occupied for thousands of years.
 Laws are in place that detail the process for those occasions when human remains are discovered.
-Should you find human remains: Do not disturb the remains, and call both the State and Local Police.
-The Massachusetts Historical Commission give more information here.
+Should you ever discover human remains, remember: Do not disturb the remains, and call both the State and Local Police.

 Clicking any of the links on the left will bring you to the cemetery page on this website.